-For this assignment students will utilize Pressbooks (available via webcourses) to create one of the following projects: the Environmental Art Portfolio, or, the Qualitative Research PhotoVoice Project.
+For this assignment students will utilize Pressbooks (available via webcourses) to create one of the following projects: the Equity and Equality Portfolio, or, the PhotoVoice Project.

-The assignment showcases a student's ability to apply key concepts covered within the course toward an area of personal interest within the field of environmental humanities.
+The assignment showcases a student's ability to apply key concepts covered within the course toward an area of personal interest within the field of cultural studies.